Geezer Bandit

 "Geezer Bandit" is the name given by the FBI to a man who committed a series of bank robberies in Southern California, United States.

 The Geezer Bandit is accused of robbing at least sixteen banks, many in the San Diego, California, area.
 His last known robbery occurred on Friday, December 2, 2011 and he is considered a fugitive given he is still at large.

 Investigation

 The FBI's field offices in California worked with local law enforcement to solve the serial robberies in Southern California.
 The Geezer Bandit was listed on America's Most Wanted in October 2010.
-On February 5, 2011, John Walsh highlighted the Geezer bandit on America's Most wanted.
 The reward was up to $20,000 to provide information leading to the arrest and conviction of the Geezer Bandit.

 Description

 The Geezer Bandit is suspected to be a white male between the ages of 60–70 years old who is between 5'10" and 6'0" and between 190 and 200 lb with an average build and, judging from footage and eyewitness accounts, he is left-handed.